Jared Coreau: Professional

 As a free agent from the Red Wings in the following off-season, Coreau agreed to a one-year, two-way contract with the Anaheim Ducks on July 2, 2018.
 After attending training camp, he was assigned to begin the 2018–19 season with AHL affiliate, the San Diego Gulls.
 Coreau collected just 3 wins in 13 games before he was traded by the Ducks to the St. Louis Blues for future considerations on January 3, 2019.
 He was immediately assigned to join the San Antonio Rampage of the AHL.

 On July 10, 2019, having left the Blues as a free agent, Coreau agreed to a one-year, two-way contract with the New York Islanders.
 Signed to add depth to the organization, Coreau played exclusively with AHL affiliate, the Bridgeport Sound Tigers, collecting 10 wins in 28 appearances before the season was cancelled due to the COVID-19 pandemic.

 On December 23, 2020, Coreau belatedly signed abroad as a free agent to a one-year contract with Slovakian club, Bratislava Capitals of the ICE Hockey League.

+In 2021, Coreau then moved on to sign with Black Wings Linz of the ICEHL, where he went 7-23-1 with a .886 SV% with the struggling team.
+When his season ended, he was then brought on by Grizzlys Wolfsburg of the DEL as their 3rd string goalie, where he did not appear in a game.

+In 2022, Coreau was brought on by HC Slovan Bratislava of the Slovak Extraliga as their starter.
+He went 21-12-0 with a .934 SV% in his first season.
+In 2023, he split starts with Denis Godla, going 7-13-0 with a .889 SV%.
+In February 2024, Coreau moved to Brynäs IF of HockeyAllsvenskan to serve as the backup for Damian Clara as they pushed for promotion to the SHL.
+With Coreau supporting Clara, Brynäs IF won the league and successfully achieved promotion.